UHDanke/gd_docs/bugs/area.md

 The real position of the object is not affected, other triggers which use object position will not be affected.

 ## \[2.206\] DEAP has no effect when used on Area Tint or Area Fade
+The center group is affected by Area Tint and Area Fade even with **DEAP** selected, **DEAP** effectively does nothing for these two triggers.

 ## \[2.206\] Area Tint ignores Base / Detail Color